fractalide/fractalide/HOWTO.md

 * In parrallel, get the old value of the todo (look in the database)
 * Then, send the old and the new values to a "merge" `agent`, that build the result todo

 The problem with this simple flow is when the "old" todo doesn't exist, when the "old" todo is not in the database.
 In this case, the "old" edge (from `get_todo` to `merge`) and the "error" edge (from `sql_get` to `build_response`) are completly concurent.
 There will be a problem in the case of the "error" case.
 If the "todo" is not found in the database, `sql_get` will send an error.
-But `get_todo` will already have sended the "new" todo IP.
-The current http response will be correct, but at the next one, there will be 2 IPs in the `old` input port, with the first one that is wrong.
+But `get_todo` will already have sended the "new" todo `Msg`.
+The current http response will be correct, but at the next one, there will be 2 `Msgs` in the `old` input port, with the first one that is wrong.
 A solution is to add a `synch` `agent`.
-This `agent` receive the IP "old", "new" and "error".
+This `agent` receive the `Msg` "old", "new" and "error".
 If it receive "error", it send it to `build_respone` and discard the "old".
 If it receive "new", it forwards "new" and "old" to `merge`.
-So all IPs are well taken in account.
+So all `Msgs` are well taken in account.

 To simplify a little the graph, we ommit to speak about a connection : from `sql_get` to `patch_sql`.
-An IP is send from the former with the todo `id`, which need to be updated.
+An `Msg` is send from the former with the todo `id`, which need to be updated.
 But all the logic, with synch, is exactly the same.
 The complete figure is :

 ![patch_final](./doc/images/patch_final.png)